cmbu-tmm-sites/learnidem/content/Getting Started/Authenticate/_index.md

     region_name: <AWS Region>
 ```

-Then you can reference those account profiles with the option `--acct-profile`
+Then you can reference those account profiles with the option `--acct-profile` , please note that if you don't specific account profile, the default is used.

 ```shell
 idem describe azure.compute.virtual_machines --acct-profile tmm